noyo-technologies/backend-coding-challenge/README.md

 ```
 ![Figure 3](/docs/figure_3.png)

-Your challenge is to update the [code on this endpoint](/service/api/segments.py#L51) to handle the creation of location segments.
+Your challenge is to update the in segment.py to `create_segmen` hanlding the creation of location segments.

 ### Business Rules
 1. You can only add segments to the end.